-The OECD, the European Commission, the European Bank for Reconstruction and Development (EBRD) and the European Training Foundation (ETF) are organising together a launch event for the SME Policy Index: Eastern Partner Countries 2016 - Assessing the Implementation of the Small Business Act for Europe.
-The meeting will take place on 24 November 2015 from 16.00 to 17.30 at the OECD headquarters.
-The purpose of the launch event is to present the findings of the Small Business Act for Europe Assessment and discuss key developments and remaining challenges for the business environment - particularly, for SMEs - in EaP countries.
+The OECD, the European Commission, the European Bank for Reconstruction and Development (EBRD) and the European Training Foundation (ETF) are organising together with the Belarusian government a country dissemination event for the SME Policy Index: Eastern Partner Countries 2016 - Assessing the Implementation of the Small Business Act for Europe.
+The purpose of the dissemination event is to present the findings of the Small Business Act for Europe Assessment and discuss key developments and remaining challenges for the business environment - particularly, for SMEs - in Belarus.
+The event will comprise a high-level public launch, followed by an in-depth discussion on the implementation of the proposed policy roadmaps.